What is intermittent fasting?

 Does chewing gum break my fasting?

-Experts state that chewing gum can potentially interfere with your fasting process, however, the amount of sugar is too low in it so that it makes no difference.
+Experts state that chewing gum can potentially interfere with your fasting process, however, the amount of sugar in gum is too low so it makes no difference.
 Chewing gum can make a fasting period a bit easier.
 Still, if you see that you have no weight-loss results, it’s better to cut it out and if everything is ok and you see the progress, then continue.
 Besides, you could try following a no-sugar diet to improve your health even more.

 How often should I do intermittent fasting?